SajixInc/AWS-Lexbot/README.md

 ----------
-# API Integration in AWS LEX Bot by Using Lambda Function
+# API Integration in AWS LEX Bot Using Lambda Function
 ### AWS Lambda Function
 - AWS Lambda is a serverless computing service provided by Amazon Web Services (AWS).
 It allows you to run your code (such as     microservices, background jobs, or event-driven functions) without having to provision or manage servers.